HubRise/website/content/apps/catalog-manager/en/products.md

 Product tags are a flexible way to categorise products.
 They can be used for a variety of purposes, including:

 - Identifying specific attributes, for example, **Vegetarian** or **Gluten Free**.
-- Modifying ordering options, such as **Half & Half** to denote that a pizza can be ordered as part of a half-and-half deal, or **Deal only** to indicate that a product is exclusively available as part of a deal.
+- Modifying ordering options, such as **Half & Half** to apply half-and-half pricing to a product, or **Deal only** to indicate that a product is only available as part of a deal.
 - Customising product display, for example, to show an icon or label on specific products in a menu.

 HubRise provides a default set of tags, generally recognised and supported by connected applications, including food ordering platforms.
 However, you can add your own tags by typing them in the **Tags** field.
 For information on which tags are recognised, consult the documentation or contact the support team of the connected application.